This page is under construction. Sorry for the inconvenience, but I am trying to make this page easier to understand.

 4) Time to update your mortgage broker to let them know you have an accepted offer.

-6) Talk with the appropriate professionals about the title, GST, and Tax implications.
-See section 7 above. - Subject Removal
+6) Talk with the appropriate professionals about the Title and all its components, GST, and Tax implications.
+See section 7 above.

-After the due diligence process has been completed, the Buyer will sign a document stating that the terms of the contract have been completed.
+1) After the due diligence process has been completed, the Buyer will sign a document stating that the terms of the contract have been completed.
 In other words, the Buyer removes the subject conditions on the offer.
 These conditions were outlined in the contract and a date was specified.
-This is an important deadline to adhere.
+This is an important deadline to adhere to.

-Do not send a deposit prior to subject removal.
-The deposit must be in the Sutton trust account by the date on the contract.
-Once the deposit has been received it is a “firm” transaction and noted as “sold” on WLS.
+Do not send the deposit prior to subject removal.
+The deposit must be in the Sutton trust account by the date agreed to by the parties on the contract.
+Once the deposit has been received it is a “firm” transaction and noted as “sold” on the Multiple Listing sites.
 If the deposit is late, the Seller can refuse to give you an extension resulting in the contract collapsing.
 The Seller may sue you for the deposit amount.

 1) Important to send your realtor proof that the funds were transferred.